Last Updated on February 10, 2021 by scottkandh

-I’ve been blogging for 3 months.
-In those 12 weeks, I’ve done a lot of research to build my Pinterest boards business.
-As of 10/12/2020, the number of Pinterest followers is 454.
-It’s growing by an average of 3 – 4 new followers per day.
-FYI, it’s my goal that I reach 1,000 Pinterest followers by July 1st, 2021.
+I’ve been blogging for more than 5 months.
+In that time, I’ve done a lot of research to build my Pinterest boards business.
+As of 12/10/2020, the number of Pinterest followers has changed from nearly 800 to 129 (because I was stupid and was unknowingly doing spam).
+It’s still my goal to reach 500 – 1,000 Pinterest followers by July 1st, 2021.
+I believe I should be able to at least get 500 Pinterest followers; however, after taking the Pinterest Traffic Avalanche Course I’m no longer very concerned about the number of followers.
+The all more important aspect is the quality that you get from the pins that I’m providing to you.
 This blog is mostly about how to build your Pinterest followers.
 I’m laying out the framework for you.
 You can use this framework to get there too.

 “This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.”